 Hello from EPCOT’s Canada Pavilion!

-Which of these food items do you want to try at the Yukon Holiday Kitchen?
+What dish are you looking forward to trying at the Yukon Holiday Kitchen this year?
 Let us know in the comments!